knighthawk0811/jpnp_wp_version/vi_member_content/readme.txt

 == Description ==

-Allows you to place content for different users on the same post/page Separated by logged in/out
+Allows you to place content intended for different users on the same post/page Content for logged in/out users
-Separated by user role or ability
+Content separated by user role/ability

 See Installation for a list of Shortcodes